-Traumatic Brain Injuries
+What are Traumatic Brain Injuries?

 Signs and Symptoms of TBIs

 While some TBIs are immediately apparent, others do not arise until hours, days, or weeks after an accident.
-As a result, individuals should be sure to seek medical attention following an accident or a blow to the head, even if they do not believe any injuries occurred.
+As a result, you should be sure to seek medical attention following an accident or a blow to the head, even if you do not believe any injuries occurred.

 - Sensitivity to light and sound